 Speed-of-removal is now a cost factor

-Before LL48, a contractor who took 12 months instead of 6 months to complete a project cost the building 6 additional months of rental — real money, but manageable.
+Before LL48, a contractor who took 12 months instead of 6 months to complete a project cost the building 6 additional months of rental.
+Real money, but manageable.
 Now, those 6 months also carry penalty exposure.

-Worked example: Slow removal adds $36,000+ in penalties
+Worked example: Slow removal adds $48,000+ in total cost

 Consider a 100-foot shed in Brooklyn.
 Contractor A completes the project in 6 months.
 Contractor B takes 18 months.
 Both are priced identically on installation and rental.